HorizenOfficial/evm-documentation/docs/new_horizen/04-attestation_mechanism/03-initial_functionality.md

 ---
-title: Attestation Mechanism Initial Functionality
+title: Attestation Mechanism Functionality
 ---

-# Attestation Mechanism Initial Functionality
+# Attestation Mechanism Functionality

-## Initial Functionality

 We start with a centralized approach where the attestation will be posted on the target settlement chain by an authorized relayer controlled by Horizen.
 The relayer: